forestgrape/coronavirus/index.md

 - Keep proper hygiene.
 Especially wash the hands well with a lot of soap after toilet.
 Before eating wash them too.
 Soap destroys coronaviruses.
   Hygiene is important because:
    * transmission pathways of Covid-19 are still unclear.
 So just avoid them all.
    * it is known that viruses causing common cold can be transmitted through droplets.
-Viruses and other pathogens often try to weaken the immune system [[kikkert](#kikkert)] and therefore can increase the infection risk.
+Viruses often try to weaken the immune system [[kikkert](#kikkert)] and therefore can induce an increased infection risk.
-   * avoiding a common cold or flu is important, because Covid-19 symptoms can be similar.
+   * avoiding a common cold or flu is important, because Covid-19 symptoms can be somewhat similar.
 This could mean quarantine and figuring out all the people one could have infected and informing them to watch for symptoms.
   But do NOT rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) and not with droplets or fomites.